Being busy has long been synonymous with being successful and living a full life.

 Definition of time management

 Time management is (you guessed it!) a process of managing one’s time.
 The main idea is that we do not just go with the flow but take an almost scientific approach to it.
-Effective time management is about figuring out what needs to be done, prioritizing and scheduling the activities, and executing them within the defined timeframes.
+Effective time management is about figuring out what needs to be done, prioritizing and scheduling the activities, and executing them in the online planners within the defined timeframes.

 The end goal of time management is to complete more in the same time period and do it with less effort and less stress.
 Effective time management skills give a sense of liberation and control over personal life.
 By properly managing your time, you start working wisely, find time to build healthy habits, and achieve a better work life balance.